The Daily Life of a Stonemason: Looking into the Common Practices of Shaping Stones

 This time is also used to coordinate with other workers on-site, such as carpenters, electricians, and site managers, to ensure a smooth workflow and to address any potential conflicts in workspace usage.

-2. Setting Up Tools and Machinery
+2. Setting Up Tools, Stone, and Machinery

 After assessing the site, the stonemasons proceed to unload and set up their equipment.
 This includes the basic hand and power tools for cutting and shaping stone, such as: